KevinTopollaj/MasterGit/README.md

 `Patch update>> [firstLetter]`

-> 9. This will display all changes and call it a 'hunk' and give you the option to stage it:
+> 9. This will display all changes and call it a 'hunk' and give you the option to stage it :

 `Stage this hunk [y,n,q,a,d,s,e,?]? `

-> 10. By typing ? it will show you all the options you can apply to your hunk :
+> 10. By typing '?' it will show you all the options you can apply to your hunk :

 `Stage this hunk [y,n,q,a,d,s,e,?]? ?`